aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 If no timeout is defined, there is a possibility that an operation will wait forever for the server to respond and block the calling thread indefinitely.

-In the v2 SDK, operations timeout is set for the MQTT 5 client with the builder method [withAckTimeoutSeconds](https://aws.github.io/aws-iot-device-sdk-java-v2/software/amazon/awssdk/iot/AwsIotMqtt5ClientBuilder.html#withAckTimeoutSeconds(java.lang.Long)).
+In the v2 SDK, operations timeout is set for the MQTT5 client with the builder method [withAckTimeoutSeconds](https://aws.github.io/aws-iot-device-sdk-java-v2/software/amazon/awssdk/iot/AwsIotMqtt5ClientBuilder.html#withAckTimeoutSeconds(java.lang.Long)).
 The default value is no timeout.
 As in the v1 SDK, failing to set a timeout can cause an operation to stuck forever, but it won't block the client.